-The coalition government has created a system of regular informal meetings to take account of the increased requirement for coordination, but the Cabinet Office remains a powerful force in the preparation of policy proposals.
+Line Ministries Score: 9 The coalition government has created a system of regular informal meetings to take account of the increased requirement for coordination, but the Cabinet Office remains a powerful force in the preparation of policy proposals.
 There are regular meetings of the chief advisers to Cameron and Clegg whose goal it is to enforce the policy cohesion of the coalition.
 In terms of its potential to undermine or disturb the prime minister's agenda, the Treasury is the most important ministry, as was evident during the Blair governments when Gordon Brown was chancellor of the exchequer.
 However, the Cameron/Osborne partnership has been strong since the beginning of the coalition government and central to its success on the Conservative side, and therefore no rival tendencies have impaired the coordination of policy proposals from that side.

-Cabinet Committees Score: 9 The importance of cabinet meetings and committees diminished under the Blair governments, with an increase in so-called "sofa government" in which the prime minister and the chancellor tried to resolve their many political differences.
+GO Gatekeeping Score: 7 Cabinet Committees Score: 9 The importance of cabinet meetings and committees diminished under the Blair governments, with an increase in so-called sofa government in which the prime minister and the chancellor tried to resolve their many political differences.
 The coalition has instead seen a revival of the importance both of full cabinet meetings and of committee work.
 Committee membership, which in the past was used by prime ministers to determine results in advance, is now carefully calibrated to ensure fair representation of both coalition parties, and there is a powerful coalition committee, chaired jointly by the prime minister and deputy prime minister.
 One recent innovation is the creation of the National Security Council.
 Cabinet committees now serve as a forum for policy debate and decision, but are also the place where the resolution of interdepartmental conflicts takes place.
-An informal Coalition Operation and Strategic Planning Group with two relatively low profile ministers from each deputy prime minister and two cabinet colleagues.
-The inter-ministerial coordination of policy proposals is officially a goal in the Whitehall policy machine.
+An informal Coalition Operation and Strategic Planning Group with two relatively low-profile ministers from each party plays an important political role in resolving coalition tensions.
+Overall political direction is provided by "the quad," comprising the prime minister, the deputy prime minister and two cabinet colleagues, for a total of two figures from each of the two coalition parties.

+Ministerial Bureaucracy Score: 8 The inter-ministerial coordination of policy proposals is officially a goal in the Whitehall policy machine.
 However, problems of capacity and capability in this area have been revealed by surveys undertaken within the civil service.
-Two developments have contributed to disruptions in this area: on the one hand, the Civil Service Reform Plan of 2012; on the other hand, the coalition's spending cuts, which have hit parts of the ministerial bureaucracy very hard (30% of senior civil servant jobs have been abolished).
-Relations between Whitehall and the government have suffered accordingly, and so has the efficiency of policy proposal coordination.
-Nevertheless, as explained above, the Cabinet Office is the body which assures coordination at the level of officials and feeds into cabinet committees.
-Informal The informal coordination which was a hallmark of the Blair governments was reduced under Prime Minister Gordon Brown.
-Under the coalition government, the political necessity of coordinating different political forces and parties has led to additional cabinet committees, as well as the more informal "quad" of top ministers as a means of resolving tensions.
+Two developments have contributed to disruptions in this area: on the one hand, the Civil Service Reform Plan of 2012; on the other hand, the coalition's spending cuts, which have hit parts of the ministerial bureaucracy very hard (30% of senior civil-servant jobs have been abolished).
+Relations between Whitehall and the government have been affected, but the situation does not seem to have had a great impact on the efficiency of policy-proposal coordination.
+As explained above, the Cabinet Office assures coordination at the level of officials.

+The informal coordination which was a hallmark of the Blair governments was reduced under Prime Minister Gordon Brown.
+Under the coalition government, the political necessity of coordinating different political forces and parties led to the creation of additional cabinet committees, as well as the more informal "quad" of top ministers as a means of resolving tensions.
 Whether these are informal or simply a pragmatic adaptation of the established form of governance is a question of semantics.
-Given the propensity of the UK electoral system to result in single party governments, there is likely to be a reversion to the status quo ante after the next general election.
+Given the propensity of the UK electoral system to result in single-party governments, there is likely to be a reversion to the status quo ante after the next general election.
+However, as of the time of writing, polling did not suggest that any party was on course for a clear parliamentary majority.